 Dr. Jag Gill, Assistant Professor

-Dr. Monica Beaulieu, Clinical Assistant Professor
+Dr. Monica Beaulieu, Clinical Associate Professor

 Dr. Adeera Levin, Clinical Professor and UBC Division Head

 Dr. David Landsberg, Clinical Professor and Division Head

 The Division is highly rated for the teaching of medical students, and residents from General Internal Medicine, Urology, and Anesthesia.
 St. Paul's Hospital is one of two sites for nephrology subspecialty training and there are up to 5 nephrology trainees at any one time.
 There is also an accredited transplant nephrology fellowship program.
 As an integral part of the teaching program the nephrologists give a series of morning lectures four days each week, which are repeated every two months.
 Bedside teaching occurs continuously.
 There is a weekly academic half-day for sub-specialty residents and a bi-weekly city-wide round attended by all of the academic nephrologists in the City.

 The Division is a leader in clinical research.
 Dr. Levin, Dr John Gill and Dr. Jagbir Gill are GFT and have research careers.
 Dr. Levin’s research encompasses the broad range of epidemiology, outcomes, and health policy in chronic kidney disease.
 Particular interests include the impact of anemia on renal co-morbidity, analysis of cardiovascular disease risk in patients with impaired renal function, strategies for and benefits of co-ordinated care for chronic kidney disease, the role of vitamin D in cardiovascular health and clinical outcomes, measurement of kidney function, and societal implications of renal disease burden.